What to Wear for Newborn Photos

 Family #3:

 I absolutely adore this quiet moment of this new mama with her baby boy Nolan.
 I think this is a great example of how classic and timeless and beautiful white outfits can be for newborn photos.
 You might think a white backlit image with mom and in a white shirt and baby boy in a white onesie would be too much white.
 But I feel like this image throws that assumption right out the window.
 I’ll talk more about strategies for layering white on white in the individual newborn outfits section below.
-It’s hard to deny how beautiful it can be, though, when it’s done well!

 a backlit photo of a new mom wearing a white blouse gently touching her baby boy on the head as she gazes down at him adoringly during a newborn photos session